fhooe/Edgeist/doc/file_format.md

    1. Data Header
       1. Offset trainableMask
       2. Offset pruneMask
       3. Offset Kernel_trainable
       4. Offset Kernel_frozen
       5. Offset Bias_trainable
       6. Offset Bias_frozen
    2. if (trainableWeights>0 || trainableBias >0) trainableMask [(KernelSize + DimensionOutput_x]: bool
    3. if (pruned) pruneMask [(KernelSize + DimensionOutput_x]: bool
-4. Weights_trainable[ trainableWeights ]: Datatype //loaded into Sram, empty if all are frozen
+   4. Weights_trainable[ trainableWeights ]: Datatype //loaded into SRAM, empty if all are frozen
    5. Weights_frozen[KernelSize * ChannelsOut - trainableWeights]: Datatype //remains in flash, is empty if all are trainable
-   6. Bias_trainable[ trainableBias]: Datatype //loaded into Sram, is empty if all are frozen
+   6. Bias_trainable[ trainableBias]: Datatype //loaded into SRAM, is empty if all are frozen
    7. Bias_frozen[ChannelsOut - trainableBias]: Datatype //remains in flash, is empty if all are trainable

 ### Conv2D